-Updated on January 30, 2023.
+Updated on September 27, 2023.

 Password management solutions are crucial to keeping users safe and secure online.
 As cybercriminals increasingly infiltrate networks, it is important that businesses and individuals take the necessary steps to ensure their accounts are secure.
-According to Verizon’s 2022 Data Breach Investigations Report, 82% of breaches involve the human element – with the majority due to stolen or weak passwords.

 How Do Password Managers Work?

 Password managers store passwords in a secure, cloud-based digital vault.
 This allows users to access their login information anywhere, using any device.
 Users can access their password vaults through the password manager’s web application or by downloading the desktop app, browser extension or mobile app.

 To unlock the password vault, users need a master password which is the only password they need to memorize.
 The digital vault allows users to add, edit and manage private information such as passwords and files.